Culinary inspiration with Chef Luis Morales

 Food always tastes better when it’s made by someone who cares about their craft.
 When a chef understands craft, he or she not only understands how to prepare the highest-quality meal, but also how to wield atmosphere and imagery and music and other sensory elements to best please his or her eaters.
 Luis Morales, Head Chef at The Cavatina Restaurant, will exceed all of your expectations, for the reasons above and in many other ways.
 I had a blast sitting down with Chef Morales and hearing about his journey to our restaurant here at the Sunset Marquis Hotel.

-At twelve years old, Chef Morales picked up his first cookbook (which no one in his family knew how it had gotten there).
+At twelve years old, Chef Morales picked up his first cookbook; no one in his family knew how he’d gotten it.
 He asked his mom to pick up the ingredients, and he started playing around in the kitchen.
 In high school, he got his first job at Regina Pizzeria at Faneuil Hall in Boston, and he credits that restaurant for his first experience of the “adrenaline of the kitchen,” which he still loves today.
 However at the time, Chef Morales wasn’t sure cooking was what he wanted to do professionally.

 Working with Michael Schlow

 The guiding principle behind Chef Morales’s career has been the fostering and stimulation of his artistry.
 After cooking in D.C. and then back again in Boston, he was looking for his next move when he got his first call from Michael Schlow.

 He remembers their interests immediately aligning over the concept of “a bigger city restaurant, really focusing on discipline and culture.”
 A couple great conversations later, and Schlow’s initial Sous-Chef for his new restaurant was not working out.
 So, Chef Morales joined Michael Schlow and began what would become a long, mutually-beneficial partnership and friendship.